The Difference Between A Negotiator, Mediator And Arbitrator

 - Percentage of corporate ownership and duties of individuals in a new company

-You may think to yourself this isn’t business law.
+You may think that this isn’t business law.
 Well, most of the marital disputes we negotiated came from our business clients.
 If your personal life is difficult, it’s going to affect every other area of your life.
-Worse yet, some of the most difficult negotiations we ever have to do are with marital issues.
-Emotions, past memories, and many other factors play into making this one of the most challenges areas out there.
-In fact, Steven Riznyk authored and produced a 5.5-hour DVD on making relationships work based on his conflict resolution model of negotiations (see www.Relationships901.com).
+Worse yet, some of the most difficult negotiations we ever have to do are regarding marital issues.
+Emotions, past memories and many other factors play into making this one of the most challenges areas out there.
+In fact, our lead attorney, Steven Riznyk, authored and produced a 5.5-hour DVD on making relationships work based on his conflict resolution model of negotiations (see www.Relationships901.com).

-Negotiation can take place in person (preferred) or by phone (sometimes we don’t have a choice as in the kidnapping case).
-In negotiation, we will consider many things other than simply the person’s clothes, their value and condition.
-The watch, the condition of the shoes.
-We will also consider their demeanor and sophisticated body language movements.
+Negotiation can take place in person (preferred) or by phone (sometimes we don’t have a choice, as in the kidnapping case).
+In negotiation, we will consider many things other than simply the person’s clothes and their value and condition.
+We’ll also look at details like the watch, the condition of the shoes.
+In addition, we will consider their demeanor and sophisticated body language movements.
 We will consider the speed of their speech, the rhythm, the split-second pauses, the directions of the eyeballs when a question is asked.

 Here are the differences between these two often-confused services we offer:

-In negotiation, we are not here to analyze facts, we analyze thinking patterns of your opponent.
-We try to understand your opponent fully so we can build a profile of this person.
-We will then use what we know in order to, for lack of a better term “speak this person’s language”.
+In negotiation, we are not here to analyze facts; we analyze thinking patterns of your opponent.
+We try to understand your opponent fully so that we can build a profile of this person.
+We will then use what we know in order to – for lack of a better phrase – “speak this person’s language.”
 Everybody, based on their life experiences, develops an inner language.
-Certain things are important to them, others critical, and others have no value, even though they may have immeasurable value to someone else.
+Certain things are important to them, others are critical and still others have no value, even though they may have immeasurable value to someone else.
 In addition to understanding the person (which, if contact is limited or not available, we can create from stories you can relate to us about their behavior patterns) and their behavior, we will want to know as much as possible about them.
 People are betrayed by their own actions.
-What does it tell you if a person is well dressed but their shoes are poorly maintained?
+What does it tell you if a person is well-dressed but their shoes are poorly maintained?
 How about a messy car?
 What does a man’s suit tell you about him?
 What does a woman’s confidence level tell you about her?
 How can you determine her confidence level?

-BENEFITS: Negotiation is fast.
+Benefits: Negotiation is fast.
 Although more expensive than mediation or arbitration, it usually never lasts more than a week (that is our goal).
 It is effective.
-Most of the time, after negotiations are completed the two parties are do not consider each other enemies; contrast that to litigation.
-It gets to the heart of the matter.
+Most of the time, after negotiations are completed, the two parties often do not consider each other enemies, a contrast to litigation.
+Negotiation gets to the heart of the matter.
 Because negotiation is about people and not just facts, it is much easier to see issues clearly and clear up any secondary problems that are not normally visible in litigation or arbitration/mediation.
-In other words, it offers a ‘complete clean-up and resolution’ because when everyone understands each other in a way only possible with high-level negotiation, there is a meeting of the minds that is rarely possible with any other method.
+In other words, it offers a “complete clean-up and resolution” because, when everyone understands each other in a way only possible with high-level negotiation, there is a meeting of the minds that is rarely possible with any other method.
 When you get in that situation, it actually creates a situation of voluntary cooperation and clears the air, for lack of a better term.

 Our goal here is to analyze the facts.
-The cases can be casual or we can follow California Rules of Civil Procedure (if you have an enforceability contract or both parties agree to abide by discovery requirements).
+The cases can be casual, or we can follow California Rules of Civil Procedure if you have an enforceability contract or both parties agree to abide by discovery requirements.
 We analyze the law that applies to the issues once we have been able to filter them out.
-We gather all of the information we can from both parties and expert witnesses, if required.
+We gather all the information we can from both parties and expert witnesses, if required.

-BENEFITS: With the recent budget cuts, the judiciary in California is severely overworked.
+Benefits: With the recent budget cuts, the judiciary in California is severely overworked.
 A court case can last a very long time with all the backlogs.
-All of the information that is heard in court is public record, so everyone can discover a lot of your personal information by just going to the courthouse and getting a copy of your file.
-If you are high-profile, your information and case may end up in the newspapers/magazines, which could destroy years of marketing and branding.
+All the information that is heard in court is public record, so everyone can discover a lot of your personal information by just going to the courthouse and getting a copy of your file.
+If you are high-profile, your information and case may end up in newspapers and magazines, which could destroy years of marketing and branding.